jbcodeforce/jbcodeforce.github.io/docs/aws.md

 ### TLS - Transport Layer Security,

-An SSL/TLS Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption).
+An SSL/TLS Certificate allows traffic between our clients and our load balancer to be encrypted in transit (in-flight encryption).

 * Load balancer uses an X.509 certificate (SSL/TLS server certificate).
 * Manage certificates using ACM (AWS Certificate Manager)